 Tip #2 Bring your own food from home.

 Have you noticed?
 Airport food is overpriced and often nothing to write home about.
+If you want to pack a sandwich, find tips on making a lunchmeat-free sandwich here.
 Here are some great tips from Chrissy Carroll RD on foods from home you can get through airport security.

 Tip #3 Plan for the unexpected—delays, time waiting on the tarmac, no time to find food.